 3. Policy configuration and application for multiple devices in groups

-With automation for group policy application, multiple devices in the group can be enforced with security configurations and app settings.
+With automation for group policy applications, multiple devices in the group can be enforced with security configurations and app settings.
 Against individual configuration of devices done via the dashboard, policies can be applied to multiple devices in one go.

 4. Bulk app distribution using programs such as Apple VPP